stacks-network/stacks-core/stacks-signer/README.md

 # stacks-signer: Stacks Signer CLI

-stacks-signer is a command-line interface (CLI) for executing DKG (Distributed Key Generation) rounds, signing transactions and blocks, and more within the Stacks blockchain ecosystem.
-This tool provides various subcommands to interact with the StackerDB contract, perform cryptographic operations, and run a Stacks compliant signer.
+stacks-signer is a command-line interface (CLI) for operating a Stacks compliant signer.
+This tool provides various subcommands to interact with the StackerDB contract, generate SIP voting and stacking signatures, and monitoring the Signer network for expected behaviour.

 ## Installation